Grace Lautman, MS, CN, LMHCA

 Grace practices from a theory called health at every size—believing that it is not our body weight/size that determines our health or worth but our lifestyles.
 She enjoys supporting her clients through their own personal processes, and believes health is found from establishing emotional well-being, finding balance in eating, addressing disease process and biochemical/nutritional imbalances, and moving the body in ways that are enjoyable.

-When treating gastrointestinal issues (including SIBO and food sensitivities/intolerances/allergies), Grace is dedicated to ensuring that an individual’s relationship with food is not compromised in the process.
+When treating gastrointestinal issues (including SIBO and food sensitivities/intolerances/allergies), as well as metabolic issues, Grace is dedicated to ensuring that an individual’s relationship with food and body is not compromised in the process.

-For individuals with weight concerns including clients who are seeking weight loss, because of her belief in health at every size, Grace does not shy away from conversations about weight, but rather than helping clients with weight loss goals, she works from a weight neutral approach, focusing on lab work, eating, underlying biochemical imbalances, mental health, and movement to improve overall health.
-She has seen immense health improvements using this approach with countless clients, but has found that especially those with long histories of dieting benefit greatly from this non-diet approach.
+For individuals with weight concerns, including clients who are seeking weight loss, because of her belief in health at every size, Grace does not shy away from conversations about weight, but rather than helping clients with weight loss specifically, she works from a weight neutral approach, focusing on lab work, eating, underlying biochemical imbalances, mental health, and movement to improve overall health.
+She has seen immense health improvements using this approach with countless clients, and has found that especially those with long histories of dieting benefit greatly from this non-diet approach.

 In terms of psychological and emotional treatment, Grace utilizes skills from a combination of approaches depending on her clients’ needs.
-These include: Attachment theory, Emotionally Focused Therapy, Cognitive Behavioral Therapy, and Acceptance and Commitment Therapy.
-She has also undergone specific additional training for body image issues and disordered eating, as well as trauma therapy using Lifespan integration.
+These include: Attachment theory and Lifespan Integration, Emotionally Focused Therapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy (DBT), and Rationally Open Dialectical Behvaioral Therapy (RO-DBT).
+She has also undergone intensive continuing education and supervision (and continues to do so) working with body image issues and disordered eating, family systems, as well as trauma and PTSD.